privefl/blog/_posts/2016-08-13-R-package-primefactr.md

 <p>It was easier than I thought.
 I’ve just followed the instructions of the book <a href="http://r-pkgs.had.co.nz/">R packages</a> by Hadley Wickham.
 I had two notes:</p>
 <ol style="list-style-type: decimal">
 <li>It is my first submission.</li>
-<li>File README.md cannot be checked without ‘pandoc’ being installed.
-For this note, I used the same comment as <a href="https://github.com/klarsen1/Information/blob/master/cran-comments.md">here</a> and CRAN didn’t complain.</li>
+<li>File README.md cannot be checked without â€˜pandocâ€™ being installed.
+For this note, I used the same comment as <a href="https://github.com/klarsen1/Information/blob/b3a826a6f8a38aa8c664156cef4f16edae196ec3/cran-comments.md#r-cmd-check-results">here</a> and CRAN didn’t complain.</li>
 </ol>
 </div>
 </section>